-- Promote your LinkedIn profiles and Company pages on your website and in other appropriate spaces
+- Promote your LinkedIn profiles and Company pages on your website and in other appropriate spaces.

-Share other users’ posts, and they’ll probably share yours
+- Share other users’ posts, and they’ll probably share yours.

-Choose A Right-time to Post
+4. Choose a Right-Time to Post

 Choosing perfect timing to make a post is really important.
 If you’re posting at 2 a.m., when most of your network is asleep (time-zone nuances aside), your post can be up for hours before receiving likes or comments, no matter how good it is.
-LinkedIn is a professional network, and most people work 9 a.m. – 5 p.m.
+LinkedIn is a professional network, and most people work at 9 a.m. – 5 p.m.

 In fact, 50% of LinkedIn users check their accounts through mobile devices, implying you have as much of a chance of reaching people after hours as you do during the workday.”

-Optimize your content for engagement
+5. Optimize your Content for Engagement

 The content you post on LinkedIn should be optimized for engagement and quality.
 Below are LinkedIn’s actionable tips for producing the best content for its network.
-It can have puns or funny jokes to make professionals laugh—usually at their industry, useful, career-related tips, impressive industry or company stats.
+It can have puns or funny jokes to make professionals laugh—usually at their industry, useful, career-related tips, relevant industry or company stats.
 Keep it short and include a link, image, or video.
 A/B testing on social media with tools and analytics on LinkedIn is essential to monitor the content performance.
 It is better to keep revising and experimenting until you figure out what works best for your audience (and in your industry) on LinkedIn.